 Network Connection

-The node connects to the Nexus Orchestrator and requests a proving task—this could be part of an AI workload, smart contract execution, or off-chain verification.
+The node connects to the Nexus Orchestrator and receives a proving task.
+This could be part of an AI workload, a smart contract execution, or a verification job from off-chain computation.

 3